Call us: 651-291-7263

 How St Paul Car Accident Cases Work

 The combination of personal injury and traffic law is what is used when dealing with car accident law.
-Anyone who ends up getting injured in an accident can, of course, hire an attorney to help negotiate with the other parties involved in the accident to determine who is at fault and who should pay for the damages.
-If these negotiations don’t go well, it may be necessary for your attorney to file a lawsuit, and that’s where things will get more complicated.
+Anyone who ends up getting injured in an auto accident can, of course, hire an attorney to help negotiate with the other parties involved in the accident to determine who is at fault and who should pay for the damages.

-A judge will piece together everything that happened in your specific case by utilizing photos, police reports, as well as any other evidence and then analyze the local traffic laws and legal concepts to make his or her decision about who is at fault.
-The party who is found at fault will more than likely have to compensate the other party for any medical and property expenses, and sometimes other expenses like pain and suffering and lost wages.
+Then, they will analyze the local traffic laws and legal concepts to make their decision about who is at fault.
+The at-fault party will likely have to compensate the other party for any medical and property expenses.
+They may also be responsible for other expenses like pain and suffering and lost wages.

-This part of the process can be a lot easier said than done because both drivers can be partly at fault for any accident.
+This part of the process can be a lot easier said than done because both drivers can be partly at fault for any car accident.
 Each state holds different rules in these situations, especially when more than one person is responsible for the crash.

 Auto Insurance’s Role in Car Accident Cases